exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   transactions.
 - If the node is the leader, form and send `Propose` and `Prevote` messages after `propose_timeout` expiration.
-- Process all messages from the `queued`, if they become relevant (their round and height coincide with the current ones).
+- Process all messages from the `queued` that have become relevant (their round and height coincide with the current ones).
 - Add a timeout for the next round.